woosting/linux/contents/syncthing/installation/manual.md

 	[ANSMX] 15:57:13 INFO: Completed initial scan (rw) of folder default
 	```

-	> First Syncthing generates a configuration file, some keys and then starts the admin GUI in a browser; remaining available on: https://localhost:8384/
+	> NOTE: First Syncthing generates a configuration file, some keys and then starts the admin GUI in a browser; remaining available on: https://localhost:8384/
 	>
 	> Cookies are essential for GUI functionality!

-At this point Syncthing will also have set up a folder called `default` for you, in a directory called `Sync` in your home directory.
+	> NOTE: Syncthing will also set up a folder called `default`, in a directory called `Sync` in your home directory.
 You can use this as a starting point, then remove it or add more folders later.

 ## References

+> Adapted from: Official Syncthing documentation
-Adapted from: [Getting Started - Syncthing][2]
+> [Getting Started - Syncthing][2]

 <!-- REFERENCES -->
 [1]:https://github.com/syncthing/syncthing/releases